Samsursekh/Placement-Practice/priya-practise/React-theory question.md

 - A callback function should be called when setState has finished, and the component is retendered.
 As the setState is asynchronous, which is why it takes in a second callback function.

-#   1]  CONCEPT EXPLAINER ASSIGNMENT REACT LIFECYCLE METHOD
+#  what is REACT LIFECYCLE METHOD

 - Each React component has a lifecycle that you can monitor and manipulate during its three main phases.
 The three phases are Mounting, Updating, and Unmounting.